Florian Latorre

 Florian Yvain Romuald Latorre (born April 24, 1997 in Libourne, France) is a French racing driver from Auriolles, France.
-He currently competes in the FIA World Endurance Championship for TF Sport.
+He competed in the FIA World Endurance Championship for TF Sport in 2022.

 Career

 Latorre made his professional debut in the 2013 U.S. F2000 National Championship.
 He returned and won the 2014 series championship.
 His championship won him a scholarship to compete in the 2015 Pro Mazda Championship season.
 He drove for Cape Motorsports, the team with which he won his U.S. F2000 title.

 FIA World Endurance Championship

 On January 19, 2022, TF Sport announced that Latorre would make a full-season return to the World Endurance championship in 2022, piloting the #33 Aston Martin Vantage AMR alongside Ben Keating and Marco Sørensen.